Skip to main content

 Similar outcomes were found in other performance studies.
 Resets can help underperformers to up their game, but they can also hurt people who’re already performing well.
 So, be careful when you use fresh starts!

 We’ll briefly outline the other 6 obstacles below.
-Do get our complete summary bundle (including a 14-page pdf summary, an infographic and an audio summary) for a detailed breakdown of the remaining strategies.
+Do get our 14-page How to Change summary for a detailed breakdown of the remaining strategies.

 2. IMPULSIVITY